Hikki12/smart-home-tailwind/README.md

 ## Smart Home Control
-A frontend control for the page.
+A frontend panel for control for a smart home.